-- PAS 6664 Clinical Rotation IV: Supervised clinical practicum in primary care or specialty care in medical practice settings.
-May also include assignments and objective examinations. - PAS 6665 Clinical Rotation V: Supervised clinical practicum in primary care or specialty care in medical practice settings.
+- PAS 6665 Clinical Rotation V: Supervised clinical practicum in primary care or specialty care in medical practice settings.
 May also include assignments and objective examinations. - PAS 6666 Clinical Rotation VI: Supervised clinical practicum in primary care or specialty care in medical practice settings.
 May also include assignments and objective examinations. - PAS 6672 Capstone Assessment II: Under the direction of the PA Program faculty, the students are required to present the project that they developed in Capstone Assessment I, followed by an oral examination.